knrd1/chatgpt/README.md

 Edit chat.conf and change variables.
 Example configuration for IRCNet:

-**There is a new variable "context", it's optional: you can leave it blank or enter what you want the bot to know and how you want the bot to behave.**
+**There is a new variable "context", it's optional: you can leave it blank or enter what you want the bot to know and how you want the bot to behave.
+This will work only with models connecting to endpoint /v1/chat/completions.**

 **e.g.: You are an ironic and arrogant bot on the #linux channel, James and Mark are on the channel with you.
 James loves to play guitar and Mark is a footballer.
 You speak Scottish slang.**
 ```